TaygaHoshi/tt-project/Lists/List of Special Actions.md

 	You attack with both your main weapon and off-hand weapon.
 	Your off-hand weapon receives a -2 penalty to its precision roll and does half damage before armor.
 	This action is considered a weapon attack.

-# Prepare
-**Activation time:** Action
-**Explanation:**
-	You take a prepared action, and instead of until the end of this round, it lasts until your next turn.

 # First Aid
 **Activation time:** Action